UniFlow: Zero-Shot LiDAR Scene Flow for Autonomous Vehicles: Introduction

 \textbf{Towards Zero-Shot LiDAR Scene Flow.} We argue that scaling up LiDAR-based scene flow methods will be a key enabler for 3D motion understanding and dynamic reconstruction in diverse environments.
-To this end, we retrain state-of-the-art methods on supervised data from AV2, Waymo, and nuScenes and demonstrate significant improvements for both in-distribution and out-of-distribution generalization.
-We denote models trained with multiple datasets as \method.
-To the best of our knowledge, \method \ is the first to demonstrate the benefits of cross-domain training for LiDAR scene flow.
-Further, \method \ models demonstrate remarkable zero-shot accuracy on TruckScenes \citep{fent2024man}, outperforming prior dataset-specific models by 30.1\% (Table \ref{tab:truckscenes-val}).
+To this end, we retrain state-of-the-art methods {\em without modification} on supervised data from AV2, Waymo, and nuScenes and demonstrate significant improvements for both in-distribution and out-of-distribution generalization.
+We denote models trained with multiple datasets as \method. \textit{To the best of our knowledge, \method \ is the first to demonstrate the benefits of cross-domain training for LiDAR scene flow.} Further, \method \ models demonstrate remarkable zero-shot accuracy on TruckScenes \cite{fent2024man} (an autonomous truck dataset collected at highway speeds) and AEVAScenes (a small-scale dataset with a novel FMCW LiDAR sensor), outperforming prior dataset-specific models by 30.1\% (Table \ref{tab:truckscenes-val}) and 22.5\% (Table~\ref{tab:aeva-zero-shot}), respectively.
 Lastly, we find that cross-domain training on near-range (i.e $\le$ 35 meters from the ego-vehicle) points improves scene flow generalization to unseen far-range points (Table \ref{tab:longrange}).
-Intuitively, sparse LiDAR points near the ego-vehicle mimic the distribution of dense LiDAR points far away from the vehicle \cite{peri2023empirical}.
+We hypothesize that sparse LiDAR points near the ego-vehicle mimic the distribution of dense LiDAR points far away from the vehicle \cite{peri2023empirical}.